Carroll Sockwell: Style and influences

-Sockwell's work was nonrepresentational, integrating both geometric and gestural abstraction.
+Sockwell's work was nonrepresentational, integrating organic abstraction, geometric abstraction, and gestural abstraction.
 Critics saw paradoxes in it, perceiving elements both rigorous and free.
 One said he achieved an equipoise between the "feral" and the "tame."
 A colleague said his "greatest strength lies in his ability to hold polar opposites and contradictions in his mind and resolve them visually in his art."

 Most critics saw in Sockwell's work the influence of his troubled life.
 They found his style difficult to label.
 One critic saw in it a unique "synthesis of classical modernism and minimalism."
 An acquaintance, when asked to pick a phrase to describe Sockwell's art, came up with "classicism in despair."

 Sockwell worked mostly on paper.
 He used graphite, charcoal, pastel, watercolor, gouache, and acrylic.
 Grays, blacks, and whites dominate much of his work.
 Most of his output was two-dimensional, but he also made mixed-media wall constructions.
 He made a few large works and many small ones.

 The untitled work of about 1965, shown upper left, is an example of Sockwell's handling of gouache in grays and blacks on paper.
 The untitled work of 1973, shown upper right, is an example of his handling of watercolor and acrylic in multiple colors on paper.
 The untitled work of 1988, shown lower left, is an example of Sockwell's handling of India ink with subtle use of colored pencil on paper.
 The work called "Legend 3," shown lower right, is an example of Sockwell's handling of mixed media on paper.

 Reviewing the exhibition that opened just before Sockwell's death, Washington Post critic, Michael Welzenbach, summarized his art as "the invention of beauty and movement for their own sakes, a series of interconnected riffs revolving around a steady chord progression, and a tempo that seems never to falter."